 During your stay in Hoi An, we offer a unique Hoi An Street Eats add-on, which explores the city’s most popular local haunts.
 Cruise the city the way the locals do, by vintage Vespa and enjoy lots of tasty Vietnamese Cuisine.
 Book early with your reservation consultant, as numbers are limited.

 Full Moon Festival

 Today marks the height of the Full Moon Festival and we will be celebrating with the locals.
-This morning we take rickshaws to a local home on the outskirts of Hoi An where we will learn about the family’s long tradition of lantern-making and handcraft our own lanterns for tonight’s festivities.
+This morning we take rickshaws to a local home on the outskirts of Hoi An where we learn about the family’s long tradition of lantern-making and handcraft our own lanterns for tonight’s festivities.
 Heading back into town we explore the local market stalls and authentic lantern shops.
-The rest of the day if free for you to explore the town and it's wonderful array of shops.
+The rest of the day is free for you to relax and explore the town and its wonderful array of shops.
 Consider getting some clothes made at one of the many great tailor shops, take a row boat down the river or spend the afternoon relaxing by the hotel swimming pool.